 So it’s not surprising that 2 million serious adverse drug reactions (ADRs) occur every year in the U.S. – resulting in 106,000 deaths annually from polysubstance use by prescription medications alone, according to the FDA.

-“ADRs are one of the leading causes of morbidity and mortality in health care.”
+The FDA states, “ADRs are one of the leading causes of morbidity and mortality in health care.”

 What is Polysubstance Use?

-Polysubstance use usually refers to the use of two or more substances at any one time.
+Polysubstance use refers to the use of two or more substances at any one time.
 These substances can be medical or non-medical, including alcohol and illegal drugs.

 Medically necessary surgeries, chronic illness, and accidents can lead people to routinely reach for painkillers, and over time they can find themselves addicted to them along with other substances they have been taking at the same time.